Is solar right for my home?

 Do Solarize participants get to select their installer?

-Only the selected installers working with the campaign offer the special pricing and other assistance.
+Only the selected installers working with the campaign offer special pricing and other assistance.
+We will connect individuals with one of our selected installers based on their geographic region.